cutaway-security/IACS_STAR_Methodology/README.md

 **BELOW IS ORIGINAL AND REQUIRES UPDATING**
 ~~~~~~~~~~~~~~~~~~~~~~~

-## Step 3: Factors for Estimating Impact
+## Step 3: Estimating Consequences and Impact (ISA/IEC-62443-3-2 ZCR 5.3)

-When considering the impact of a successful attack, it's important to realize that there are
-two kinds of impacts.
-The first is the "technical impact" on the application, the data it uses,
-and the functions it provides.
-The other is the "business impact" on the business and company
-operating the application.

-Ultimately, the business impact is more important.
-However, you may not have access to all the
-information required to figure out the business consequences of a successful exploit.
-In this
-case, providing as much detail about the technical risk will enable the appropriate business
-representative to make a decision about the business risk.

-Again, each factor has a set of options, and each option has an impact rating from 0 to 9 associated with it.
-We'll use these numbers later to estimate the overall impact.
+The original OWASP risk rating methodology used a combination of technical and business impact factors to analyze the impact when a vulnerability's exploitation was realized.
+While useful these are not the best ways to understand the impact of an exploited vulnerability to an IACS/OT enviornment.
+The Impact column of the [MITRE ATT&CK ICS Matrix](https://attack.mitre.org/matrices/ics/) provides good details about what can happen after successful exploitation.
+These Impacts are a combination of denial, loss, and manipulation to the process or locations that monitor the process.
+The FIRST.og [CVSSv4.0](https://www.first.org/cvss/v4-0/) scoring system has been updated to include a new supplemental metric group which includes rating factors that involve safety, automatable, recovery, value density, vulnerability response effort, and provider urgeny.
+Hence, the IRRM will estimate consequences and impacts using technical factors and safety factors.

 ### Technical Impact Factors

-Technical impact can be broken down into factors aligned with the traditional security areas
-of concern: confidentiality, integrity, availability, and accountability.
-The goal is to estimate
-the magnitude of the impact on the system if the vulnerability were to be exploited.
+Technical impact can be broken down into factors aligned with the traditional security areas of concern: confidentiality, integrity, availability, and accountability.
+The goal is to estimate the magnitude of the impact on the system if the vulnerability were to be exploited.

 - **Loss of Confidentiality** - How much data could be disclosed and how sensitive is it?
-Minimal non-sensitive data disclosed (2), minimal critical data disclosed (6), extensive non-sensitive data disclosed (6), extensive critical data disclosed (7), all data disclosed (9)

-  - **Loss of Integrity** - How much data could be corrupted and how damaged is it?
-Minimal slightly corrupt data (1), minimal seriously corrupt data (3), extensive slightly corrupt data (5), extensive seriously corrupt data (7), all data totally corrupt (9)
+  - Minimal architecture configuration data disclosed (2)
+  - Minimal network configuration data but no device configuration data disclosed (4)
+  - Extensive network configuration data and some device configuration data disclosed (6)
+  - Some process network and device configuration data disclosed (7)
+  - All process network and device configuration data disclosed (9)
+- **Loss of Integrity** - How is the process' data changed and does it impact critical functions?
+  - Modification of historical data not used for control (1)
+  - Modification of historical data used for control (2)
+  - Local modification of set points used for non-critical functions (4)
+  - Remote modification of set points used for non-critical functions (5)
+  - Remote modification of device configurations used for non-critical functions (6)
+  - Local modification of set points used for critical functions (7)
+  - Remote modification of set points used for critical functions (8)
+  - Remote modification of device configurations used for critical functions (9)

-  - **Loss of Availability** - How much service could be lost and how vital is it?
-Minimal secondary services interrupted (1), minimal primary services interrupted (5), extensive secondary services interrupted (5), extensive primary services interrupted (7), all services completely lost (9)
+- **Loss of Availability** - How are production and safety services impacted?
+  - Minimal production interruption and easily recoverable (1)
+  - Device or service interrupted but process not impacted (3)
+  - Production services temperarily interrupted by easily recoverable (4)
+  - Production services interrupted but does not affect other processes (6)
+  - Production services interrupted and impacts other processes (7)
+  - All production services completely lost (8)
+  - Loss of process safety functionality (9)
 - **Loss of Accountability** - Are the threat agents' actions traceable to an individual?
-Fully traceable (1), possibly traceable (7), completely anonymous (9)
+  - Central logging, Multifactor Authentication (MFA), and cameras (1)
+  - Central logging, Multifactor Authentication (MFA), but no cameras (2)
+  - Local logging, Multifactor Authentication (MFA), and cameras but no central logging (3)
+  - Local logging and cameras but no MFA and no central logging (5)
+  - Local logging but no MFA, no central logging, and no cameras (7)
+  - No local or central logging, no MFA, and no cameras (9)

 ### Business Impact Factors